Your hard work can close the gap in disease disparities for diverse populations.

 requires professionals with similar strengths.

-In the United States alone, there are 573 federally recognized tribes — all with their
+In the United States alone, there are 573 federally recognized tribes.
+They have their own

 administrators, researchers, evaluators and managers.
 The nation’s Indian Health Service